venkatasivalekkala/Clutter-ng-MovieSearch/README.md

 #### Task Notes

-* Before you start the task you will have to pull down the movie data into your db, a rake task has been provided to do that `rake movie:pull`
+* Before you start the task you will have to pull down the movie data into your db, a rake task has been provided to do that `rake movies:pull`

 * In the data provided there are two tables `Movie` and `CastMember`, you can access the index for these resources from their respective enpoints `/movies.json` and `/movies/<id>/cast_members.json`